lilygoose89/coco/_posts/2019-11-19-the-best-meetups-in-chiang-mai-for-digital-nomads-2019.md

 [Join their group for updates](https://web.facebook.com/groups/nomadcoffee/){: target="_blank"}, but you can hardly miss the events as they'll be posted far and wide on le Facebook in the days leading up.

-## Crypto Meetup
+## Weekly Bitcoin Mixer

 Founded by crypto enthusiasts Boban Milošević and Stefan King, these meetups have become a staple of the digital nomad social scene in Chiang Mai.

-Whether you're deep into crypto investing or the word blockchain sounds like&nbsp;
+Whether you're deep into investing or a total newbie to cryptocurrency and the wonders of blockchain, this is a great place to learn and make friends.
+All that's required is curiosity and a willingness to learn, but deep wells of nerdiness will get you far with this crowd.

+[RSVP to the event on Meetup.com](https://www.meetup.com/bitcoinsinchiangmai/events/){: target="_blank"} or just show up every Thursday.
+Stefan typically runs a "crypto and blockchain for dummies" session prior to the mixer so anyone who'd like to be better informed before the jump into the fray can get some solid background.

 ## Corner Bistro & Small House Kafe

-Honorable mention on this list goes to a pair of bars that&nbsp;
+Honorable mention on this list goes to a pair of bars that every nomad should know and love.
+While they don't host events for digital nomads per se, their proximity to nomad hangouts means that on any given night, you're likely to be rubbing shoulders with your crowd.

+Meeting people at bars is about as old school as you can get, but there's a reason classics become classics.
+If you're not into the structure of meetups or just can't make the timings, then try these bars on for size.
+They're located directly opposite each other a block behind Huay Kaew road so if you're not feeling the vibe of one, just run across the street to try the other.

+Corner Bistro has an insanely active events calendar\!
+Hosting open mic nights, stand up comedy, pub quizzes, movie nights and more - their staple event is Friday Fries & Hip Hop, a great place to sip and sway to your favorite bootie-bouncing tunes.
+Owners Kevin and Sa put a lot of love into this space and even in the off season you'll find stalwart patrons dutifully perched on their regular barstools so anytime of year, it's a good place to meet people.

+Small House Kafe basically takes the opposite approach to marketing.
+They're a simple bar for simple folks, and they're happy to keep it that way.
+The latest event they bothered to put on was the delightful *It's Tuesday*\:

+"Facebook likes to remind us that we don’t really exist unless we host more events, so we’re hosting one.
+This coming Tuesday we are celebrating our existence.
+We will be open on Tuesday.
+We were open last Tuesday and we will continue to be open on future Tuesdays.
+Come celebrate all of our existences this Tuesday or any other Tuesday.
+All nights only, (except Sunday and Monday, we cease to exist on those days.)
+Drink all you can afford and ignore the people who annoy you.
+We’ll be open late\!
+(Or midnight whatever comes first.)"

+If your humor has a sarcastic streak, this is the bar for you.&nbsp;

+\-----

+Chiang Mai is a great place to meet people whether you prefer to do so in a structured environment that helps you get over those awkward hellos or you're a social butterfly seeking a new circle or admirers.
+So put down that phone, clean your nose, fix your hair and say hello to a new friend today\!&nbsp;

 &nbsp;